royderks/react-apollo-testing/README.md

 # react-apollo-testing
-Code example for FOSDEM 2019
+Code example for Testing GraphQL/React Applications

 ## About